Stanislav Kuzma

 Stanislav Kűzma (born 16 September 1976) is a retired Slovenian footballer who played as a goalkeeper.
 He played for clubs in Cyprus, in the Faroe Islands, in Austria and in his homeland Slovenia.

 Controversies

 Kuzma was allegedly involved in the betting scandal that was being investigated by the authorities in Slovenia and Germany.
-The Slovenian media were speculating that the main reason why Kuzma played in the Faroe Islands between 2010 and 2012 was the fact that the islands are not part of the European Union.
+The Slovenian media were speculating that the main reason why Kuzma played in the Faroe Islands between 2010 and 2012 was that the islands are not part of the European Union.